Maayanshani25/valkey-glide-wiki/Python-wrapper.md

 * The time between reconnection attempts grows exponentially, following the formula `rand(0 .. factor * (exponentBase ^ N))`, where N represents the number of consecutive failed attempts.
 * Once a maximum value is reached, that value remains the time interval between subsequent retry attempts.
 * The client will continue to make reconnection attempts until a successful reconnection occurs.
+This strategy provides an effective approach for handling disconnections and facilitates the re-establishment of a stable connection.

 |Configuration setting	|Description	|**Default value**	|